kodevalsky/Kodevalsky/README.md

 - 📫 How to reach me: **jeremikow@gmail.com**!

-- :robot: Interesed in ML and
+- :robot: Interesed in ML and AISec

 - 💬 <a href="https://teencrunch.org/">TeenCrunch</a> participant